Ella-Hoeppner/SSE/README.md

 This project aims to establish a new text format, called "GSE" for **G**eneralized **S**-**E**xpressions, that extends traditional S-expressions with the capacity to handle arbitrary (unary) prefix operators, as well as arbitrary delimiters.
 The GSE parser doesn't make any assumptions about what specific prefix operators or delimiters are allowed, and instead can be told to treat any sequence of characters as a prefix operator or delimiter.

 The goal in defining this new format is to provide a unified syntactic framework that can be shared between all S-expression based languages.
 As such, GSE can provide a foundation for shared tooling between different languages that abstracts away minor details like what kind of prefix operators or delimiters are available in a language.
 GSE will be able to encapsulate the syntax of most existing Lisps, including Clojure, Scheme, and Common Lisp, but the main goal of GSE is to provide a convenient shared syntactic framework for future languages.
-Specfically, a primary goal of GSE is to make it easy to define alternative syntaxes for non-lispy languages that can be easily transpiled to and from the original syntax (allowing these languages to gain the benefits of Lisp syntax like macros, structural editing, and, potentially, [visual editing](https://github.com/Ella-Hoeppner/Vlojure)).
+Specfically, a core goal of GSE is to make it easy to define alternative syntaxes for non-lispy languages that can be easily transpiled to and from the original syntax, allowing these languages to gain the benefits of Lisp syntax, including things like macros, structural editing, and, potentially, [visual editing](https://github.com/Ella-Hoeppner/Vlojure).

 ## to do
 * describe delimiters and prefixes with a rust type